 ETF units can be bought and sold on securities exchange markets, but brokerage fees apply.
 Just like shares traded on an exchange, the price of an ETF fluctuates throughout the day as investors buy and sell units.

-How crypto ETFs work
+Case study: How crypto ETFs work

 To help you understand ETFs a little better, let’s take a look at a hypothetical example.

-The company that issues the ETF owns a specified amount of each of the five currencies, and the ownership of these coins and tokens is divided into shares.
+The company that issues the ETF owns a specified amount of each of the five currencies, and the ownership of these tokens is divided into shares.
 Investors then buy and sell those ETF shares on stock exchanges in the hope of benefiting from price increases to the underlying digital currencies.

-Let’s assume that the value of 1 unit of XYZ ETF is $50, so you decide to purchase 10 units for a total of $500.
+Let’s assume that the value of 1 unit of XYZ ETF is $50, and you decide to purchase 10 units for a total of $500.
 After 12 months of growth for global crypto markets, the XYZ ETF unit price has risen to $100, meaning your total investment is now valued at $1,000.

 But with a cryptocurrency ETF, it’s easier and far less time-consuming to gain access to a diverse portfolio of crypto assets.